<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=192888919167017&amp;ev=PageView&amp;noscript=1">

 Different populations of the fish — those who get to spawning grounds without human help, those that receive human help and some pilot hatchery fish — are tracked through their DNA to see which methods are most effective.

 While much is still unknown about Pacific lamprey, their life cycle starts when they hatch in gravelly streambeds and head to slower moving water.
-There, they spend the next three to seven years burrowed in the sand and silt, filter feeding — and absorbing harsh chemicals that various industries deposited in the sediment.
+There, they spend the next three to 10 years burrowed in the sand and silt, filter feeding — and absorbing harsh chemicals that various industries deposited in the sediment.

-Juveniles then experience a metamorphosis into the iconic toothy, jawless fish we recognize, and head to the ocean where they spend one to three years using their hallmark “sucking disk” to feed on host fish.
+Juveniles then experience a metamorphosis into the iconic toothy, jawless fish we recognize, and head to the ocean where they spend one to seven years using their hallmark “sucking disk” to feed on host fish.
 From there, they head back to rivers and streams like where they were born, spending up to two years there before mating and dying.

 Future generations